Human Resources privacy notice

 How we protect your personal information

-The Human Resources Service have security arrangements in place to guard against unauthorised access, improper use, alteration, destruction or accidental loss of your personal information through the use of password protected systems and processes.
+We use secure processes including password protected systems to guard against unauthorised access, improper use, alteration, destruction or accidental loss of your personal information.

 You are required to help with this by ensuring that your own personal information and that of your colleagues and third parties are kept secure.
 You should not share your (or anybody else’s) personal information unless there is a genuine business reason for doing so.